anthony0br/DocumentService/docs/opening.md

 # Opening a player document

 This is an example of how to open a document for a DocumentStore that deals with player data.
+Opening a session-locked document will enable autosaves.
+At the time of writing, these happen every 150 seconds.
 The following code should run on `Players.PlayerAdded`:

  ```lua